Lake District road trip inspiration

 What is the best scenic drive in the Lake District?

-Borrowdale and Honister Pass, Ullswater, Great Langdale and Kirkstone Pass are among the best scenic drives in the Lake District, depending on your confidence and vehicle.
+Borrowdale and Honister Pass, Ullswater, Great Langdale and Kirkstone Pass are among the best scenic drives, depending on your confidence and vehicle.

 Can you explore the Lake District by car?